Merlin-dev/Merlin_v1/README.md

 # Merlin - Albion Online BOT

-## Merlin is currently working with Albion 1.0.332.98609
+## Merlin is currently working with Albion 1.0.332.98729

 This project started as work of one guy, now there a whole open community developing it.
 Its free and you can download it any time from this github.
 Merlin its a project that automates (BOT) your actions inside the game Albion Online.

 The game code, scripts and Merlin itself is writed in C#, and the Injector in C++.
 But you can also use your own Injector.

-Keep in mind that this tool can be against the Albion Online ToS and you can be BANNED.
+Keep in mind that this tool can be against the Albion Online ToS and you can be banned for using it.

 ### Features Supported: